Top 10 Most Interesting States

 People who say Alabama sucks.
 Have obviously never been to Alabama.

-Minnesota Minnesota is a state in the Midwestern United States.
-Minnesota was admitted as the 32nd state on May 11, 1858, created from the eastern half of the Minnesota Territory.
+Minnesota is a state in the Midwestern United States.
+It was admitted as the 32nd state on May 11, 1858, created from the eastern portion of the Minnesota Territory.

 Ah yes, my home state.
 The lakes are beautiful, the winters can be long but they're fun f you get into skiing or snowmobiling.
 And there isn't a state with a better summer or fall.
 Minnesota also has more history than you might think.
 The north shore of Lake Superior is full of old fur trapping headquarters and Native American forts.
 The "little house on the prairie", of Laura Ingalls Wilder fame, is near the town of Walnut Grove, and there are historical markers all along the Great River Road, along the Mississippi in the southeast part of the state.
 Minnesota has also become very diverse racially and elected Keith Ellison, the first ever Muslim member of Congress.
 We were also the first state to vote against the "marriage is only between a man and a woman" resolution.
 So we're an historic state already, and becoming more so all the time.

-Ohio Ohio is a state in the midwestern region of the United States.
-Ohio is the 34th largest by area, the 7th most populous, and the 10th most densely populated of the 50 United States.
+Ohio is a state in the Midwestern region of the United States.
+It is the 34th largest state by area, the seventh most populous, and the 10th most densely populated of the 50 states.
+Historically regarded as a major swing state, Ohio has leaned Republican in recent presidential elections and is home to... read more

 Seven presidents came from Ohio, the Wright Brothers, Football Hall of Fame, Cedar Point: the number 1 Amusement Park in the world for 16 years in a row, Kellys Island, Kings Island and so much more!
 Vote Ohio!